Best at home laser hair removal for PCOS: Is IPL Effective for PCOS Facial Hair?

 Hair removal options for women with PCOS do include:

 This can be painful, and while you can do it yourself, many pay to have it done.
 Needs repeated every 4-6 weeks.
-Regrowth needs to be managed in the mean time and you will get some ingrown hairs.
+Regrowth needs to be managed in between sessions and you will get some ingrown hairs and possible skin irritation.

 This is great if you only have a few strays, but once you are getting serious hair issues, it is no longer realistic to spend an hour a day plucking.
 You will also likely have the odd ingrown hair and can have an increase of pimples due to all the irritation and handling of your skin.